bono-cms/bono.cms/module/Site/BREADCRUMBS.md

 # Breadcrumbs

-Breadcrumbs typically show visitors where they are on your website.
-If your template includes breadcrumbs, you can use them by accessing the breadcrumb bag instance in your templates.
+Breadcrumbs help visitors understand where they are on your website.
+If your template includes breadcrumb navigation, you can use it by accessing the breadcrumb bag instance in your templates.

-### Example 1: Usage with built-in Widget
+### Example 1: Using the Built-in Widget

-This approach is recommended if you are using the Bootstrap 5 framework.
+This method is recommended if you're using the Bootstrap 5 framework.

     <?php